-- Examples include wood chips, pine needles, hardwood and softwood bark, cocoa hulls, leaves, compost mixes, and a variety of other products usually derived from plants. - Decomposes in the landscape at different rates depending on the material, climate, and soil microorganisms present. - Requires more replenishing depending on how fast it decomposes.
+Organic mulches include wood chips, pine needles, hardwood and softwood bark, cocoa hulls, leaves, compost mixes, and a variety of other products usually derived from plants.
+Organic mulches decompose in the landscape at different rates depending on the material, climate, and soil microorganisms present.
+Those that decompose faster must be replenished more often.
+Because the decomposition process improves soil quality and fertility, many arborists and other landscape professionals consider that characteristic a positive one, despite the added maintenance.